zavolanlab/scRNAsim-toolz/transcript_structure_generator/README.md

 ```
 conda activate transcript-structure-generator

-transcript-generator --transcripts <transcripts_file> --annotation <annotations_file> --prob_inclusion=<probability_inclusion>
+transcript-generator --transcripts <transcripts_file> --annotation <annotations_file> --prob_inclusion=<probability_inclusion> [--log "INFO"]
 ```

 where the transcripts file should be csv-formatted, the annotation file gtf-formatted and the inclusion probability for introns a float in the range [0,1].
+The log parameter is optional and can be one of `["CRITICAL", "ERROR", "WARNING", "INFO", "DEBUG"]`.
+The default is `INFO`.

 # Development